Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Results

-Our first model, \mone, had $\varepsilon_z$ as the only free parameter, every other variable in the models was fixed to its fiducial value.
+Our first model, \mone, had $\varepsilon_z$ as the only free parameter.
+Every other variable in the models was fixed to its fiducial value.
 This model isolates the effects of $\varepsilon_z$ on the GWB spectrum.
 In the top row of Figure \ref{fig:epsilon_z_effects}, we kept all parameters fixed while varying only $\varepsilon_z$.
-This is the exact setup for \mone\ except with a significantly decreased number of samples.
+This is the exact setup for \mone\ except with a significantly decreased number of samples of $\varepsilon_z$.

-We show the results of all our models in Figure \ref{fig:epz_posteriors}.
 The posterior distribution of $\varepsilon_z$ in \mone\ (light blue, solid) is apparently Gaussian and centered on $\varepsilon_z = 1.05 \pm 0.28$, indicating a strong positive evolution of \mmb\ scatter.
-The amplitude of the spectrum falls just short of the observed GWB though the amplitude is consistent with the data for the lowest frequency bin.
-With only one parameter to vary, this result makes sense; the fiducial spectrum is low in amplitude and positive values of $\varepsilon_z$ increase the amplitude so positive values are favored.
+The amplitude of the spectrum falls just short of the 68\% confidence region of the observed GWB except in the lowest frequency bin.
+With only one parameter to vary, this result makes sense; the fiducial spectrum is low in amplitude and the value of $\varepsilon_z$ correlates positively with GWB amplitude (see Figure \ref{fig:gwb_vs_ez}) therefore positive evolution of \mmb\ scatter is favored.
 Since $\varepsilon_z$ has less of an effect on higher frequencies, the ability for this single parameter model to match all five of the lowest frequency bins is limited and the spectrum will systematically under predict the data with increasing discrepancy as frequency increases (assuming agreement in the lowest frequency bin).

-In particular, this model fails to capture the 5th frequency bin (counting from the left, $\log f_\mathrm{GW} \sim -8.0$).
-This violin is notably higher than the other frequencies we consider and the effect of $\varepsilon_z$ is the lowest here across the range we fit and, as seen in Figure \ref{fig:epsilon_z_effects}.
-This combination of factors make this spectrum a relatively poor fit to the data.
+This spectrum is the worst fit to the data out of our three models (see Section \ref{sec:results_alpha_z}).
 It is, however, significantly improved over the fiducial model and so, while evolving scatter is not a complete solution, it appears to bridge the majority of the gap between the simplest models and observation.
 In the following sections we describe how other parameters can resolve the remaining discrepancy.